barbedStingray/the-vault/AbilityTypes.md

 ## Board Effects
 *Abilities that change placement, presence, abilities, or state of cards*

-# Ability: [Swap]
+### Ability: [Swap]
-**Ability that changes the placement of a card or cards on the board**
+*Ability that changes the placement of a card or cards on the board*

 **Variants**

-    1. Self Swap: The card changes positions with another
+    - Self Swap: The card changes positions with another
-    2. Targeted Swap two other cards switch places
+    - Targeted Swap two other cards switch places
-    3. Random Swap: Randomly swaps position
+    - Random Swap: Randomly swaps position
-    4. Continuous Swap: Swaps position every play
+    - Continuous Swap: Swaps position every play

 **Example Card Texts**
     - [] [self] Swap positions with the *location* card
     - [] [self] If *condition* swap positions with the *location* card

+---

+==Very important words==

 Ability: [Copy]